 For kick-off, the robots listening to the wireless GameController run through three states: ready, set, and playing.
-Robots not listening to the GameController are simply penalized and manually placed for kick-off4.
+Robots not listening to the GameController are simply penalized and manually placed for kick-off3.

 In the ready state, the robots should walk to their legal kick-off positions.
 These positions are always located inside their own side of the field.
-Only one field player of the attacking team can walk to positions between the center line and the middle of their side.
+No player is allowed touching the halfway line.
+One Only one field player of the attacking team can walk to a position inside the center circle.
+The second field player of the attacking team can walk to any position within its own half, except for the penalty area.
+The field players of positions between the center line and the middle of their side.
 He may put his leg(s) on the center circle line, but no leg may be inside the circle line.
-The other field players (one of attacking team, three of the defending team) have to be located behind the middle of their side (none of their legs are allowed to be in front of the middle line), and their feet must be outside the penalty area.
-In contrast, the feet of the goal keeper must be inside the penalty area.
+The other field players (one of attacking team, two of the defending team) have to be located in the half of their field that is behind the penalty mark behind the middle of their side (none of their feet legs are allowed to be past the penalty markin front of the middle line), and their feet must be outside the penalty area.
+In contrast, the feet of both goal keepers the goal keeper must be inside the penalty area.

-If robots collide during the autonomous placement, the "Goalie Pushing" and the "Field Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees.
+If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees.
+If robots collide during the autonomous